An insider's guide to Liverpool

 If you arrive into Lime Street station, the ideal place to start exploring is just across the road on the cobbles of William Brown Street.
 The Walker Art Gallery is one of my favourite museums in the city, a peaceful place where all artistic tastes are catered to.
 Works by Rembrandt sit alongside installations by Lubaina Himid and, as the home of the John Moores Painting Prize, the Walker is also dedicated to celebrating the cutting edge of contemporary painting.

 A few steps away is the World Museum, a family-friendly space where you can explore creatures and cultures from around the world.
 The Egyptian galleries are definitely worth a stop, and if the wonderfully varied artefacts weren’t fascinating enough, there’s plenty of well-presented information here for visitors of all ages to make new discoveries.
-Through events including the current Terracotta Warriors exhibition, the World Museum is securing its place on the map.

 Where old and new collide